rkalaniNV/Automodel/docs/about/index.md

 </script>
 ```

-## Quick Links

-- **Day-0 Support**: Use new HF models immediately without conversions
-- **Performance**: BF16/FP8 quantization, optimized attention, Liger kernels
-- **Scaling**: DDP, FSDP2, nvFSDP for single GPU to multi-node clusters
-- **Fine-tuning**: Both full fine-tuning (SFT) and parameter-efficient (PEFT/LoRA)
-- **Export**: Deploy to vLLM, TensorRT-LLM, and other inference frameworks
+(get-started-guide)=
 ## Get Started

-Ready to begin training with NeMo Automodel?
+Ready to begin training with NeMo AutoModel?
 Follow these essential resources to get up and running:

 ### Essential Resources